Harika-SVL/Jenkins/notes.md

 * For all the steps
     [Refer Here : https://www.jenkins.io/doc/pipeline/steps/]
-* In scripted and declartive pipelines when we install plugins we get extra steps.
+* In scripted and declarative pipelines when we install plugins we get extra steps.

 ### Declarative Pipelines